merterkoc/mongo_pool/README.md

 final MongoDbPoolService poolService = MongoDbPoolService( const MongoPoolConfiguration(
     /// [maxLifetimeMilliseconds] is the maximum lifetime of a connection in the pool.
-    /// If the connection is not used within the specified time, it is closed.
-    /// The default value is 30000 milliseconds (30 seconds)
-    /// This feature cannot be disabled
+    /// Connection pools can dynamically expand when faced with high demand.
+Unused
+    /// connections within a specified period are automatically removed, and the pool
+    /// size is reduced to the specified minimum when connections (poolSize) are not reused within
+    /// that timeframe.
-    maxLifetimeMilliseconds: 90000,
+    maxLifetimeMilliseconds: 180000,

     /// [leakDetectionThreshold] is the threshold for connection leak detection.
     /// If the connection is not released within the specified time, it is